 Consolidate Debt: Combining debts into one manageable payment can simplify repayment.

 There’s no quick fix for bad credit.
-The timeline depends on the severity of the issues.
+The timeline for credit report repair depends on the severity of the issues.
 For instance:

 Minor Issues: Reducing credit card balances or fixing credit report errors can yield results within a few months.